 The balance sheet is a snapshot of your business's financial condition on a particular day.
-It lists your business assets (what your business owns at cost) and liabilities (what your business owes).
+This statement is a list of your business assets (what your business owns at cost) and liabilities (what your business owes).
 The owner's equity in these assets is the difference between the dollar value of the assets and the associated liabilities.